ansys/pygranta/doc/source/package_versions.rst

 Package versions
 ----------------

-These tables map a PyGranta metapackage version to the individual PyGranta package associated with it.
+This table lists the individual PyGranta packages associated with this version of the PyGranta metapackage.
 This can be used to determine the **minimum** PyGranta package that is compatible with a given version of Granta MI.
 However, due to backwards compatibility, it may be possible to use more modern package versions.